 Period Tracker & Pill Tracker

-At the back of my notebooks, I always have empty space, I decided to fill these pages with memories and photos which I printed off using my HP Sprocket!
-I absolutely love it!
+At the back of my notebooks, I always have space, I decided to fill these pages with memories and photos which I printed off using my HP Sprocket!
+I love it!

-My bills sections is simply a gold version of my previous layout, I loved that layout!
+My bills sections is merely a gold version of my previous bill tracker; I loved that layout!
 You can check out my layouts and a ton more financial layouts here.